-Sabastian Sawe Becomes First to Run Sub-Two Hour London Marathon
+Sabastian Sawe Becomes First to Run Sub-Two Hour Marathon in London

 Key Facts

-- First-time runners received advice on avoiding common mistakes and managing race-day challenges.
+- Experts advised first-time runners on avoiding common mistakes and managing pre-race challenges.

 What Happened

-Sabastian Sawe made history by completing the London Marathon in under two hours, becoming the first person to do so in a competitive race.
-The event featured tens of thousands of runners, including elite athletes and celebrities.
+Sabastian Sawe completed the London Marathon in under two hours, breaking the previous world record and becoming the first person to achieve this feat in a competitive marathon.
+The event drew tens of thousands of runners, including elite athletes and celebrities.

 Why It Matters